 Skip to Main Content

-Why Use Permalinks instead?
+Why Use Permalinks instead of pdf journal articles?

 There are a few reasons to use Permalinks instead of PDFs: